scott2000/tamil-dictionary/README.md

 ## Features

 * Word and definition search
+* Filter by part of speech
+* Suggestions in search bar
 * Ranking of results based on similarity to query
 * True dictionary sort order (not based on Unicode order)
 * Automatic transliteration (`maram` => `மரம்`)